 On the other hand, Turbine pumps use paddles to push water outward.
 Some submersible well pumps also include a battery backup system to keep working during power outages.
-Centrifugal and turbine models require maintenance and regular cleaning if they continue operating at peak performance levels over time.
+Centrifugal and turbine models require some maintenance and regular cleaning if they’re going to continue operating at peak performance levels over time.

-These pumps do not need to be primed before running, as they have a built-in water source that creates enough pressure to kick into action.
-The main disadvantage of these models is that they take longer to prime than other types and, in some cases, may never fully prime on their own.
+These pumps do not need to be primed before they start running, as they have a built-in water source that is used to create enough pressure for them to kick into action.
+The main disadvantage of these models is that they take longer to prime than other types and in some cases, may never fully prime on their own.
 If you’re installing a self-priming pump at your home, you will need an above-ground piping system.
-Because there is no need for a deep well, installation is easy.
-Because there is no need for a deep well, installation is easy.
-However, if you live in areas with typical freezing temperatures, you should use anti-freeze solutions when using self-priming pumps.
+Because there is no need for a deep well, it makes installation easy.
+Because there is no need for a deep well, it makes installation easy.
+However, if you live in areas where freezing temperatures are common, you should use anti-freeze solutions when using self-priming pumps.
 Self-priming pumps can also be very loud during operation.
 The most common type of self-priming pump is a submersible model, which sits below ground level.
 Submersible models can handle higher flow rates than surface-mounted units and tend to last longer because they don’t experience external elements such as wind or rain.

 Whole House Pumps